Thomas Geve: Biography

 His experiences are retold in two books and two documentary films.
 The first book, Youth in Chains, recounting his wartime years, was subsequently republished and translated into six other languages.
 His second book, recounting his experiences after the war, was published in German.
 In addition, his drawings have also been published separately and made into a French-language documentary.
-Today, he lectures about the Shoah at schools in Germany and other countries.
+Until his death, he lectured about the Shoah at schools in Germany and other countries.

+Geve (real name is Stefan Cohn) died in the retirement home Beth Juliana in Herzliya in Israel on 27 August 2024, at the age of 94.